-- Multiple deadlines - Separate deadline for Autograded deterministic component - Kaggle component has multiple deadlines - Initial submission deadline: Making this is worth 5% of the marks of the HW - Full submission deadline: Your final submission must occur before this deadline to be eligible for full marks - Drop-dead deadline: Must submit by here to be eligible for any marks - · Day on which solution is released - Homeworks: Late policy - Everyone gets up to 7 total slack days (does not apply to initial submission or part 1 of the HWs) - You can distribute them as you want across your HWs - You become ineligible for "A+" bonus if you're using your grace days for Kaggle - Once you use up your slack days, all subsequent late submissions will accrue a 10% penalty (on top of any other penalties) - There will be no more submissions after the drop-dead deadline - Kaggle: Kaggle leaderboards stop showing updates on full-submission deadline - But will continue to privately accept submissions until drop-dead deadline - Please see course webpage for complete set of policies
+- Multiple deadlines - Separate deadline for Autograded deterministic component - Kaggle component has multiple deadlines - Early Submission Deadline: Worth 10% of P2 and affirms you have started the assignment - On-time Submission Deadline: Your final submission must occur before this deadline to be eligible for full marks (of your cutoff) - Late/Slack Deadline: Submissions after the On-time Submission Deadline will receive a penealty, and you can use slack days to avoid a penalty (but not to get bonus) - Homeworks: Late policy - Everyone gets up to 10 total slack days (does not apply to initial submission or part 1 of the HWs) - You can distribute them as you want across your HWs - You become ineligible for "A+" bonus if you're using your grace days for Kaggle - Once you use up your slack days, all subsequent late submissions will accrue a 10% penalty (on top of any other penalties) - There will be no more submissions after the drop-dead deadline (Late/Slack) - Kaggle: Kaggle leaderboards stop showing updates on full-submission deadline - But will continue to accept submissions until drop-dead deadline (using another Late kaggle) - Please see course webpage for complete set of policies

-Course project
+Course Project

-- If you're taking 11-785/18-786, you will be required to do a course project - 11-685 students will be assigned a fifth HW that is equivalent to a project - Projects are done by teams of students - Ideal team size is 4 - 11-685 teams are ideally 2-person teams - You are encouraged to form your teams early - Projects are intended to exercise your ability to comprehend and implement ideas beyond those covered by the HWs - Project can range from - Implementing and evaluating cutting-edge ideas from recent papers - Verifying results from "hot" published work - "Researchy" problems that might lead to publication if completed well - Proposing new models/learning algorithms/techniques, with proper evaluation - Etc.
+- If you're taking 11-785, you will be required to do a course project - 11-685 students will be assigned a fifth HW that is equivalent to a project - Projects are done by teams of students - Ideal team size is 4 - 11-685 teams are ideally 2-person teams - You are encouraged to form your teams early - Projects are intended to exercise your ability to comprehend and implement ideas beyond those covered by the HWs - Projects can range from - Implementing and evaluating cutting-edge ideas from recent papers - Verifying results from "hot" published work - "Researchy" problems that might lead to publication if completed well - Proposing new models/learning algorithms/techniques, with proper evaluation - Etc.

-Course project
+Course Project

-- Project teams must be formed by the first week of October (earlier if possible) - If you don't form your own teams, we will team you up - Each team must: - Submit a project proposal by the second week of October - Submit a mid-way report 3⁄4 way through the semester (First week of November) - Submit a preliminary full report three days before the presentation due date - Make a 5 min video presentation of the project at the end of the semester - Can be presented by one, some, or all team members - Will be evaluated by the instructor, TAs, and your classmates - Ensure you explain the problem, proposed solution, and the evaluation clearly - Allocate enough time to make the presentation, it is not as easy as you think - Poor presentation can significantly affect your project score :) - Submit a final full report at the end of the semester - Defend your project in front of peers and TAs - Templates for proposals and reports will be posted - Each team will be assigned a mentor from among the TAs, who will monitor your progress and assist you if possible. - More details on project evaluations will be posted towards the end of the sem - The project is often the most fun portion of the course
+- Think about forming project teams as soon as possible.
+More details on website. - If you don't form your own teams, we will team you up - Each team must: - Submit a project proposal by the deadline listed on the website - Submit a mid-way report 3/4 way through the semester - Submit a preliminary full report three days before the presentation due date - Make a 5 min video presentation of the project at the end of the semester - Can be presented by one, some, or all team members - Will be evaluated by the instructor, TAs, and your classmates - Ensure you explain the problem, proposed solution, and the evaluation clearly - Allocate enough time to make the presentation, it is not as easy as you think - Poor presentation can significantly affect your project score :) - Submit a final full report at the end of the semester - Defend your project in front of peers and TAs - Templates for proposals and reports will be posted - Each team will be assigned a mentor from among the TAs, who will monitor your progress and assist you if possible. - More details on project evaluations will be posted towards the end of the sem - The project is often the most fun portion of the course